tictac7126/gay-test/README.md

-# are-you-gay-test
+# Are you gay? test
-this is a joke.
+joke